 Here’s another submission by Deb Sandau, who proves with this photo that even the most harmless-looking trees can take a sinister turn in black and white.
-Don’t miss this great advice for taking beautiful black and white photos.

-Mist and the Moonlight
+The Mist and the Moonlight

 We can’t decide what’s spookier in this photo by Shelagh Quinn of Kamloops, British Columbia.
 Is it the eerie moonlight, or what may or may not be lurking in that vast foggy field?
-(You can’t blame us for our overactive imagination—we just read these 13 frightening facts about Canada.)
+(You can’t blame us for our overactive imagination—we just read these 13 creepy facts about Canada.)